React Native Custom Haptics

 The future scenario uses the same cast and situation as the current one, but adds the new tool.
 It shows how they would work with the prototype and where the concept still breaks.

-The scenario I created used the situation from the current scenario as the basis.
-The only change I added was the new fictitious tool imagined from the design concept.
+I reused the current scenario as the base.
+The only change was the new tool from the design concept.
 The future scenario highlighted potential breakdowns.

 The tool has two parts: a mobile app to author patterns, and a way to run those patterns inside React Native.